-Bitcoin upside stalls, lower support at $38k-$40k
+Bitcoin upside stalls, lower support at $38K-$40K

 Bitcoin (BTC) is roughly flat over the past 24 hours as the rally near $45,000 appears exhausted.
 Short-term overbought signals could encourage profit-taking, although buyers will likely return around the $38,000 to $40,000 support zone.

-Bitcoin is up about 20% over the past week, compared to a 25% rise in ether, the world’s second largest cryptocurrency.
+Bitcoin is up about 20% over the past week, compared to a 25% rise in ether (ETH), the world’s second-largest cryptocurrency by market value.

 All writers’ opinions are their own and do not constitute financial advice in any way whatsoever.
 Nothing published by CoinDesk constitutes an investment recommendation, nor should any data or Content published by CoinDesk be relied upon for any investment activities.
 CoinDesk strongly recommends that you perform your own independent research and/or speak with a qualified investment professional before making any financial decisions.